-- Paper tray: Recording paper is stored in this tray. - Paper pull-in rollers and their holder: These pull in paper into the machine. - Bank ASSY: This separates paper, sheet by sheet to feed it into the printer section. - Jam clear cover: Removing this cover allows the user to access paper jammed.
-It also guides paper pulled in from the paper tray into the printer section. - Paper feed roller: This roller performs paper registration and feeds paper to the printer section precisely. - Paper ejection roller: This roller ejects paper and keeps paper tension tight. - Paper feed motor: This motor is the drive source for rollers. - Clutch gear: This gear switches the transmission route of the paper feed motor rotation torque between three gears--SF changeover gear, HS changeover gear, and purge gear, enabling the torque to be applied to the various mechanisms. - PF rotary encoder: This generates a signal indicating the rotation speed of the PF roller gear.
-The signal is sent to the controller and used for controlling the paper feed position and speed.
+- Paper trays #1 and #2: Recording paper is stored in these trays.
+In the normal SF mode or high-speed feed mode, paper is fed from paper tray #1 and in the LT mode, from paper tray #2. - Paper pull-in rollers and their holder: These pull in paper into the machine. - Bank ASSY: This separates paper, sheet by sheet to feed it into the printer section. - Jam clear cover: Removing this cover allows the user to access paper jammed.
+It also guides paper pulled in from the paper tray into the printer section. - Paper feed roller: This roller performs paper registration and feeds paper to the printer section precisely. - Paper ejection roller: This roller ejects paper and keeps paper tension tight. - Paper feed motor: This motor is the drive source for rollers. - Clutch gear: This gear switches the transmission route of the motor rotation torque between four gears--SF changeover gear, HS changeover gear, LT changeover gear, and purge gear, enabling the torque to be applied to the various mechanisms. - PF rotary encoder: This generates a signal indicating the rotation speed of the PF roller gear.
+The signal is sent to the controller and used for controlling the paper feed position and speed. - Some models have a paper tray #2 and support the LT mode.
+The components involved in the LT mode include the LT changeover gear, LT paper pull-in rollers, LT bank ASSY, and other related parts.